 Taking care of a dog isn’t easy, but at some point, you may feel like you have the whole thing down pat.
 You know what to do if an emergency you’ve dealt with in the past pops up again, so you assume it’s smooth sailing from here on out.
 However, what happens when a new emergency comes up, something you haven’t experienced before now?
 Your dog is important to you – he’s part of the family.
-Here are the remedies you need to know about in order to keep your pet safe no matter what Your protection dog eats chocolate (or some other type of harmful food).
+Here are the remedies you need to know about in order to keep your pet safe no matter what.

 Arsenicum Album: Use this if you’re afraid your dog has food poisoning, like from chocolate, macadamia nuts, poinsettia plants, or raisins.